databendlabs/databend/docs/doc/14-sql-commands/00-ddl/70-clusterkey/dml-set-cluster-key.md

   Sets a cluster key when creating a table.
 ---

-Sets a cluster key when creating a table.
+Set a cluster key when creating a table.

 Cluster key is intended to improve query performance by physically clustering data together.
 For example, when you set a column as your cluster key for a table, the table data will be physically sorted by the column you set.
 This will maximize the query performance if your most queries are filtered by the column.